 The paper can be freely distributed and is available for download here.

-We are working on a new paper that reports on our 2020 programme.
+We are working on a new paper.

 Join us in having a national impact